GoogleCloudPlatform/dotnet-docs-samples/jobs/api/v2/README.md

-# .NET Cloud Job Discovery Sample
+# .NET Cloud Talent Solution Sample

 A sample that demonstrates how to call the
 [Google Cloud Job Discovery API](https://cloud.google.com/job-discovery/docs) from C#.